PART II - Strengths and weaknesses

 Every community is made up of people who make things happen, people who watch things happen, and people bewildered by what happened.
 We have publications to serve them all.

-On the positive side, they blazed a new trail by joining forces with a local news-gathering group, Charlottesville Tomorrow, that covers and reports local government meetings.
+The Progress blazed a new trail by joining forces with a local news-gathering group, Charlottesville Tomorrow, that covers and reports local government meetings.
 Beat coverage had been declining, and is now stabilized and improved.
-The successful partnership received national attention in Columbia Journalism Review and elsewhere.
+This successful partnership received national attention in Columbia Journalism Review and elsewhere.

-Coffee shops and restaurants have multiple copies of a dozen papers for your reading pleasure.
-We have a ghastly number of restaurants and coffee shops, over 400.
-There's also a large number of new book stores and used book stores, possibly the highest number per capita in the South.
+There's a large number of new book stores and used book stores, possibly the highest number per capita in the South.

 In mid-2006 craigslist opened a full-featured Charlottesville site at http://charlottesville.craigslist.org/ .

-There are 30 radio stations that claim (or hype) we are in their primary or secondary coverage area.
-Only one, WINA//WQMZ, has a local news department, though another with the same ownership, WCHV, might be sharing it.
-The large number of stations formerly owned by Clear Channel were sold for half their cost and I quit keeping up with who owns radio.
+There are 30 radio stations that claim we are in their primary or secondary coverage area.
+One ownership group shares a local news department.
+The large number of stations formerly owned by Clear Channel were sold for half their cost, a glimpse of how little radio matters today.

-Non-commercial radio is a slightly different story.
-The University has WTJU-FM devoted to locally produced jazz, pop, classical, and niche programming that's often amazing.
-But I'm prejudiced; I helped start the station in the late 1950s and was its first chief announcer.
-It began as all classical; now it has very little.
+Non-commercial radio is a better story.
+The University has WTJU-FM devoted to locally produced jazz, pop, classical, rock, and niche programming that's often amazing.
+Disclaimer: I helped put that station on the air in the 1950s and was its first chief announcer (so-called.)

 At least three places on the dial bring in National Public Radio (NPR) and another carries programming from Public Radio International (PRI.)

 The city has four network TV stations.
-NBC (here) and PBS (by repeater) had the area to themselves for half a century, then CBS and ABC muscled in in 2005.
-Fox was available over the air from Richmond and is also local.
-Several stations have repeaters here.
-All the networks are available over the air for free or at extra cost on cable and satellites.
+NBC (here) and PBS (by repeater) had the area to themselves for half a century.
+Then in 2005 CBS and ABC came in.
+This year NBC, CBS, and ABC are getting new owners.
+Fox was available from Richmond and locally by repeater.
+All networks are available over the air for free.

 DirectTV and DishNet satellites are at an elevation of around 23 degrees, not ideal in hilly terrain but available to nearly everyone.
-Cloud cover matters about 6 hours a month.
+Cloud cover interferes about 6 to 10 hours a month.

 Another trip is the IMAX theatre 90 minutes away at the Science Museum of Virginia in Richmond.